-Start with a canvas that is stretched and primed with gesso so it isn’t too absorbent.
-It should be the same size as the paper drawing, and the paper drawing should have extra border room so about 1/2″ of its edges all around can be chopped off later.
-Apply a new layer of gesso (not diluted with water) onto the canvas.
-While the gesso is still wet place the paper over it.
-Put a piece of tissue or clean sheet of paper over the drawing so you can smooth it out without smearing the drawing.
-Using your hands smooth the paper into the wet gesso starting from the center and moving outwards towards the edges.
-The paper will stretch as it gets wet from the gesso, and will move over the edges, so you end up losing about 1/2″ of the drawing along the borders.
+The paper you want to adhere onto the surface should be a bit larger then the canvas you want to glue it to.
+Ideally the paper should have at least 1/2″ excess on all sides, so that this can be chopped off later.
+Apply an acrylic gel or acrylic gesso (both undiluted with water) onto the canvas (or other type of support).
+I like to apply the gel with a knife, and the gesso with a brush.
+While the acrylic is still wet, place the paper over it.
+If the paper you are glueing has a drawing on it, apply a piece of tissue or clean sheet of paper over it, so you can smooth it out without smearing the drawing.
+Using your hands smooth the paper into the wet acrylic starting from the center and moving outwards towards the edges.
+The paper will stretch as it gets wet from the acrylic, and will move over the edges, so you end up losing about 1/2″ of the drawing along the borders.
 When it is all smooth, let it dry.
 After it’s dry you can easily trim the excess paper by running a single edge blade along the outside edges.
 This technique gives a very clean edge so you can’t tell the paper has been glued.

 Nancy Reyner, professional painter, author and instructor offers assistance to artists in a variety of ways.
 Click here for more info.